DrunkenAlcoholic/sway-install/README.md

 ## Prerequisites

-Run the official Arch installer (`archinstall`) and make sure these options are selected:
+Run the official Arch installer (`archinstall`) and pick these options for the smoothest run:

-- Authentication: `User account` -> `add user` and grant it `administrator privileges`
 - Profile: `minimal`
-- Applications -> Audio: `pipewire`
+- Audio: `pipewire`
-- Network configuration: `Copy ISO network configuration to installation`
+- Network: `NetworkManager` (or “Copy ISO network configuration” so networking works after reboot)
+- User: add a user and give it administrator privileges (sudo)
-- Additional packages: `git` (needed only to clone this repo).
+- Additional packages: `git` (needed only to clone this repo)
+- Bootloader/filesystems: any default combination is fine; just ensure you can boot and get online

-After installation finishes and you reboot into the new system, create a regular user with sudo privileges (if `archinstall` has not already done that) and sign in before running the script below.
+After installation finishes and you reboot, sign in as the regular sudo-capable user (not root) before running the script below.
 You need working internet for package installs.

 ## Usage